 Resources on Teaching Writing

-The primary source of support for UCLA graduate student TAs is the Center for the Advancement of Teaching (CAT).
-CAT runs the TA Training Program and runs various training workshopsas well as a TA Conference at the beginning of Fall quarter.
-CAT also provides teaching resources on its website.
+The primary source of support for UCLA graduate student TAs is the Teaching and Learning Center.
+TLC runs the TA Training Program and runs various programs as well as a TA Conference at the beginning of Fall quarter.
+TLC also provides teaching resources on its website.
 There is a short section on student writing (pp. 39-43) in this Teacher's Guide.

 Writing Pedagogy Training from UCLA Writing Programs

-The UCLA Writing Programs Department offers courses and a certificate in Writing Pedagogy.
-Email wpgradcert@ucla.edu for more information about the program.
+The UCLA Writing Programs Department offers courses and a graduate certificate in Writing Pedagogy.
+Email wpgradcert@ucla.edu for more information about the program or subscribe to the listserv (wpgradcert@googlegroups.com).

 Writing Across the Curriculum (WAC)